AICPA-ADS/AuditData-API/GL-Primer.md

 ### Trial Balance XBRL

-The trial balance in XBRL end point allows the user to retrieve an XBRL instance of the trail balance in an XBRL-JSON format.
+The trial balance in XBRL end point allows the user to retrieve an XBRL instance of the trial balance in an XBRL-JSON format.
 The API allows the user to pass the end date, the entity identifier and a specific G/L account number.

 ## Structure of Returned Data

 The data returned is generally flat.
 The structure of the returned data deliberately  avoids  nested structures.
 This is to allow maximum flexibility to support transfer from as many systems as possible.
 This means some data is repeated in every set of data returned such as the entity name.
 The journal entry data is the one exception however where the lines to the journal entry are nested as a child of the journal entry.
 This was not flattened as the majority of systems will have a one to many relationship defined for a specific  journal and the line items of the journal.

 Not all data has to be returned in the return fields as in many systems the data defined in the standard will not be available.
-The API however does define for each end point some minimal data fields that do have to returned.
+The API however does define for each end point some minimal data fields that do have to be returned.
 For example, a journal entry end point must return the following:

 * Journal_ID
 * Effective_Date